HEAT PUMP

-This fashionable heating appliance, acclaimed for its use of renewable air energy, often remains a mystery as to its operating principle.
-This article will help you understand the principle behind Air-Water heat pumps.
+This fashionable heating device, which is popular for its use of renewable energy, often remains a mystery as to its operating principle.
+By reading this article, you will understand the principle behind air-water heat pumps.

-An air-to-water heat pump absorbs calories from the outside air thanks to the endothermic nature of a refrigerant's evaporation reaction.
-It distributes the calories to the water in the domestic network thanks to the exothermic property of the condensation of the same refrigerant.
+An air-water heat pump absorbs calories from the outside air thanks to the endothermic character of the evaporation reaction of a refrigerant.
+It distributes the calories to the water of the domestic network thanks to the exothermic property of the condensation of the same refrigerant.

-The above definition is a "complicated" way of explaining things, but it's possible to simplify things, and once you've understood it, you can go into more detail.
+The definition above is the "complicated" way of explaining but it is possible to popularize it, and when it is understood we can go into detail

 The principle of operation of the PAC Air Water popularized.